-If it’s your first time off-grid and you’re used to mains grid power, there are a few changes you’ll have to make to get the most out of your solar power system.
-If you’re already off-grid and are now making the switch to solar power, you’ll already be familiar with this list!
+If it’s your first time off-grid and you’re used to mains grid power, there are a few changes you’ll want to make to get the most out of your solar power system.
+If you’re already off-grid and are now upgrading to solar power, you might already be familiar with this list!

-An off-grid solar power system can generally handle most of your day-to-day electrical needs if you’ve got the right kit.
-But there are a few things that aren’t recommended for use on solar, because they use a lot of power, and could leave you with no energy for other things you need (like the freezer full of food!).
+An off-grid solar power system can generally handle your day-to-day electrical needs if you’ve got the right kit.
+However, there are a few things that aren’t recommended for use on solar, because they use a lot of power, and could leave you with no energy for other things you need (like the freezer full of food!).

-The key items to be aware of is anything intended to produce heat – heaters, cooktops, hot water cylinders etc. These are the main reason why off-grid solar quotes from most companies are so high!
-But they don't need to be if you're willing to adapt your lifestyle a little, you can save a lot of money on an off grid solar power system.
+The key items to be aware of is anything intended to produce heat – space heaters, cooktops, hot water cylinders etc. These are the main reason why off-grid solar quotes from most companies are so high!
+If you're willing to adapt your lifestyle a little, you can save a lot of money on an off grid solar power system.

 Heating and Air Conditioning